About

 Research and Methodology

-The project was developed through a research-based artistic process combining media monitoring, investigative sources, and collaboration with machine-learning researchers.
-Rather than focusing on individual cases, the research examined patterns, infrastructures, and circulation mechanisms of disinformation networks, with particular attention to Bulgarian-language content — an area that remains significantly underrepresented in AI-based detection systems despite being actively targeted by coordinated influence operations.
+The project emerged from a long-term artistic research process combining media monitoring, investigative and academic sources, and machine-learning supported analysis.
+Its focus was not on isolated cases, but on the structures and circulation logics of disinformation networks, with particular attention to Bulgarian-language content — a field that remains poorly represented in automated detection systems despite being actively targeted by coordinated influence campaigns.